saitamasahil/skyscraper/docs/REGIONS.md

 Skyscraper's default internal region priority list is as follows.
 Topmost region has highest priority and so forth.

--   User-specified region set with `--region REGION` (command line) or `region="REGION"` (config.ini)
+-   User-specified region set with `--region <REGION>` (command line) or `region="<REGION>"` (config.ini)
 -   If no user-specified region is set, the [auto-detected](REGIONS.md#region-auto-detection) region will be added here
--   eu
--   us
--   ss
--   uk
--   wor
--   jp
--   au
--   ame
--   de
--   cus
--   cn
--   kr
--   asi
--   br
--   sp
--   fr
--   gr
--   it
--   no
--   dk
--   nz
--   nl
--   pl
--   ru
--   se
--   tw
--   ca
+-   Then this list is processed in order: eu, us, ss (Screenscraper specific), uk, wor, jp, au, ame, de, cus, cn, kr, asi, br, sp, fr, gr, it, no, dk, nz, nl, pl, ru, se, tw, ca

 ## Configuring Region Manually